This researcher asked kids what's wrong with U.S. schools. Here are their ideas.

 This is true even if we take it one state at a time—no single state, no matter how wealthy or small, matches the top scoring countries.
 And yet, the U.S. spends more per student than many other countries in the world.

-In the above image, each state is mapped to a country that had similar scores on the Program for International Student Assessment, an international test of mathematical reasoning given to 15-year-olds.
+In the image at the top, each state is mapped to a country that had similar scores on the Program for International Student Assessment, an international test of mathematical reasoning given to 15-year-olds.
 The top 15 countries are in purple.
 No, there isn't any purple on this map.

 Reporter Amanda Ripley wanted to figure out why U.S. education outcomes are so mediocre.